newagehardcore/infocloud/project.md

     *   Backend service (`sourceManagementService.js`) handles the database interactions (using the `Source` model) and syncs feed creation/deletion/updates with the configured Miniflux instance via its API.
 2.  **Backend Data Fetching & Processing (Automated - `news-backend/src/cron.js`):**
     *   Scheduled job (`rssService.fetchAndProcessMinifluxEntries`) fetches *unread* entries from the Miniflux API.
 The `minifluxEntryId` from these entries is treated as a string throughout the backend processing pipeline, including storage in the `NewsItem` model and when querying `NewsItem` documents.
     *   Entries are enriched with source metadata (name, category, bias) by looking up the `minifluxFeedId` in the MongoDB `Source` collection.
+The `NewsItem.source.category` field is critical here and is validated against the `NewsCategory` enum defined in `news-backend/src/types/index.js`.
     *   **Validation Check:** Before saving, entries are validated to ensure essential fields (including the string `minifluxEntryId`, title, and content from Miniflux) are present; incomplete entries are skipped to maintain data quality for subsequent LLM processing.
     *   Enriched data is bulk upserted into the MongoDB `newsitems` collection.
     *   Processed entries are marked as read in Miniflux using the `markEntriesAsRead` function in `rssService.js`, which correctly converts the string `minifluxEntryId` values to numbers for this specific API interaction.